Code-Institute-Submissions/SweetMagic/README.md

 * Ability to check if product exists on favorites without going to favorites page and:
     1. If product does not exist display (as does now) an unfilled heart that will add it on click;
     2. If product exists display a filled heart that will remove it on click;
-* Attach notes from product form to the order;
 * Possibility to login through social media;